Last Updated December 1, 2022

 Getting to Lake Minnewanka

-If heading west, drive the route from Calgary to Banff, and then take the exit marked “Banff/Lake Minnewanka Loop” from Highway 1 to reach the lake (it’s about 11km from the Banff townsite).
+If heading west, drive the route from Calgary to Banff, and then take the exit marked “Banff/Lake Minnewanka Loop” from Highway 1 (the Trans-Canada Highway) to reach the lake which is about 11 km from the Banff townsite).
 Keep right at the fork, and then follow the signs for Cascade Pond/Two Jack Lake.
 Merge onto Lake Minnewanka Scenic Drive and voila, you’re there.

 Note that the driving loop is only partially open in winter, the western section is closed from mid-November to mid-April as it is used as a special travel corridor for wildlife.
 To reach the area in winter, access it via the eastern section of the loop.